Skip to main content

 Task Lists are completed in the Opus app.
 They can't be completed on the dashboard.

-What happens if multiple employees are assigned a Task List during a shift?
+Can multiple employees work on the same Task List during a shift?

 What kind of reporting is available for Task Lists?